 The fight against food waste is a big task.
 That’s why it’s important to work together with suppliers, customers and fellow businesses to help achieve our goals.
 Learn more about the people we’ve partnered with and the pledges we’ve taken below.

 Aldi is one of the founding signatories to Courtauld 2025, a voluntary commitment that brings food businesses together to make food production and consumption more sustainable.
 Under the agreement, we have pledged to reduce food waste and its associated environmental impacts by 20% by 2025.
 By using research, tools and guidance from Wrap, we can save costs and make food more sustainable for our suppliers through to our customers.
+We have since signed up to Courtauld 2030; we have committed to reduce food waste by 20% by 2025, and halve it by 2030 (relative to 2017 baseline), in line with the Courtauld 2030 and UN SDG Champions 12.3 commitments.

 In 2019 we strengthened our commitment to achieving Target 12.3 by signing up to the UK Government’s Step up to the Plate campaign.
 Under this campaign, we have pledged to: